foysalimran/idonate/readme.txt

 * New: Option to change the donor profile single page slug.
 * New: Added LinkedIn and website fields for donors in the Social Profile section.
 * Update: Refreshed the Dashboard page UI for donors.
-* TESTED: WordPress 6.6.2 compatibility.
+* Tested: WordPress 6.6.2 compatibility.

 = 2.0.3 - Sep 07, 2024 =
 * Fixed: Admin pro settings CSS not loading issue